eosnetworkfoundation/docs/docs/01_overview/02_core_concepts.md

 ### Wallets

 Wallets are clients that store keys that may or may not be associated with the permissions of one or more accounts.
 Ideally, a wallet has a locked (encrypted) and unlocked (decrypted) state that is protected by a high entropy password.
-The Antelope/leap repository, which EOS blockchain is built on, comes bundled with a CLI client called `cleos` that interfaces with a lite-client called `keosd` and together, they demonstrate this pattern.
+The [AntelopeIO/leap](https://github.com/AntelopeIO/leap) repository, which the EOS blockchain is built on, comes bundled with a CLI client called `cleos` that interfaces with a lite-client called `keosd` and together, they demonstrate this pattern.

 ### Authorization and Permissions